milicaVisnjic/maven-integration/README.md

+# Integration of a Maven project with

-# This is a demo of a Maven app
+This projects shows how the integration of a Maven project works with SonarCloud.
+To run:

-This app will also be connected to SonarCloud and use the PMD-Maven plugin
+mvn install

+or to only use SonarCloud:

+mvn verify sonar:sonar